discursus-data/saf_novacene/README.md

 # The OSS Social Analytics Framework - Novacene library
-This library provides a client [resource](https://docs.dagster.io/concepts/resources) to interact with the [NovaceneAI](https://novacene.ai/) API.
+This library provides a [resource](https://docs.dagster.io/concepts/resources) to interact with the [NovaceneAI](https://novacene.ai/) API.

 It is part of the [Social Analytics Framework](https://github.com/lantrns-analytics/saf_core).
 Please visit the repo for more information on the framework, its mission and how to use it.